Changissnz/why_western_minimalism/README.md

 Is minimalism restrictive in the manner of a human being "rationing" their will,being ultra-modest in the course of starvation, adhering to templated nice-speak?
 It should not be.
-When these practices cave in, complications arise and the mental backtracking a key ingredient for that wretched regret as product from the realizations of insincerity that could have yielded a better present.
+When these practices cave in, complications arise and the mental backtracking a key ingredient for that wretched regret, produced from the realizations of insincerity, that could have yielded a better present.